AntonMoustache/handbooks/developers-handbook.md

 ### Documentation

-> “A project without documentation is like a project that doesn't exist.”
+> “A project without documentation is like a project that doesn’t exist.”
 — [Verbose](https://github.com/verbose/)

 The bare minimum, in terms of documentation, is a readme that has instructions